Next Application Windows: How to Find Intake Dates by Trade + Region (WI)

 | Summer Jun–Aug |

-Some intakes continue; others shift to onboarding and workload.
-Great time for follow-ups, getting on interest lists, and tightening your readiness. | Manufacturing / industrial (rolling) Healthcare / IT employer pipelines |
+Some intakes continue; others shift into onboarding and workload.
+Good time for follow-ups and getting on interest lists. | Manufacturing and industrial rolling intake, healthcare and IT employer pipelines |

 | Fall Sep–Nov |

 A second window for some trades and employers.
-Also a reset period where sponsors publish next-year info.
-Good time to apply if spring was missed. | Some construction trade second intakes Employers hiring for year-end Utilities / transportation annual cycles |
+Also a common reset period for next-year information. | Some second construction intakes, year-end employer hiring, utilities and transportation cycles |

-How to Find Real Intake Dates (Step by Step)
+How to Find Real Intake Dates

-- Sponsor websites (training, careers, or apprenticeship pages)
+- Training, careers, or apprenticeship pages

-- Wisconsin DWD listings to identify sponsors (directory only)
+- Wisconsin DWD listings to identify sponsors

-- Direct phone or email contact for confirmation
+- Direct phone or email confirmation

 General Timing Patterns by Trade

-- Construction trades: Often spring or early summer, sometimes fall
+- Construction trades: often spring or early summer, sometimes fall

-- Manufacturing: Rolling or quarterly
+- Manufacturing: often rolling or quarterly

-- Utilities / transportation: Infrequent but structured
+- Utilities / transportation: less frequent but more structured

 Regional Checklist: How to Search by Trade + Area

-Southeast WI (Milwaukee / Racine / Kenosha)
+Milwaukee / Racine / Kenosha

-High-volume pipelines + strong union presence + large employers.- Search: “{TRADE} apprenticeship Milwaukee JATC”
+- Search: “{TRADE} apprenticeship Milwaukee JATC”

 - Search: “{TRADE} apprenticeship Racine training center”

-- Also check major employers’ career pages (manufacturing, utilities)
+- Also check major employer career pages

 - Search: “{TRADE} apprenticeship Dane County”

-Fox Valley / Green Bay / Northeast WI
+Fox Valley / Green Bay

-Strong manufacturing base; rolling intakes are common.- Search: “{TRADE} apprenticeship Appleton”
+- Search: “{TRADE} apprenticeship Appleton”

 - Search: “{TRADE} apprenticeship Green Bay”

-- Check large plants and industrial employers (career pages)
+- Check large plants and industrial employers

-Smaller pipelines; direct contact matters.- Search: “{TRADE} apprenticeship Wausau”
+- Search: “{TRADE} apprenticeship Wausau”

 - Search: “{TRADE} apprenticeship Portage County”

-West WI (La Crosse / Eau Claire)
+La Crosse / Eau Claire

-Regional committees vary; verify counties served.- Search: “{TRADE} apprenticeship La Crosse”
+- Search: “{TRADE} apprenticeship La Crosse”

 - Search: “{TRADE} apprenticeship Eau Claire”